 Masterson Advisors LLC is employed as the Financial Advisor to the District to render certain professional services, including advising the District on a plan of financing and preparing the Official Statement.
 In its capacity as Financial Advisor, Masterson Advisors LLC has compiled and edited this Official Statement.
-In addition to compiling and editing, the Financial Advisor has obtained the information set forth herein under the caption indicated from the following sources: "THE DISTRICT" and "THE SYSTEM""-Jones & Carter, Inc., "THE BONDS" and "LEGAL MATTERS - Legal Opinions" (insofar as such section relates to the legal opinion of Bond Counsel and Special Tax Counsel)-Schwartz, Page & Harding, L.L.P. and McCall, Parkhurst & Horton L.L.P.; "FINANCIAL STATEMENT" and "TAX DATA"- Harris County Appraisal District, Wheeler & Associates, Inc. and the Municipal Advisory Council.
+In addition to compiling and editing, the Financial Advisor has obtained the information set forth herein under the caption indicated from the following sources: "THE DISTRICT" and "THE SYSTEM""-Jones & Carter, Inc., "THE BONDS" and "LEGAL MATTERS - Legal Opinions" (insofar as such section relates to the legal opinion of Bond Counsel and Special Tax Counsel)-Schwartz, Page & Harding, L.L.P. and McCall, Parkhurst & Horton L.L.P., as applicable; "TAX MATTERS"- McCall, Parkhurst & Horton L.L.P.; "FINANCIAL STATEMENT" and "TAX DATA"-Harris County Appraisal District, Wheeler & Associates, Inc. and the Municipal Advisory Council.